Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable7.md

 ## Begin Power Supply Design (D)

 To suppliment this project with a bit more electrical engineering, we've assigned you a routine design of a power supply for your plotter!
+The final design will be due as part of Deliverable 9.
 Below are some electrical specifications and design requirements for your power supply, as well as the requirements for submission.

 ### Design Specifications

-- Your power supply will take in 120 VAC from the wall, and supply 12V 5A DC to your plotter.
+- Your power supply will take in 120 VAC from the wall, and supply 12V 5A DC typical, with 25% peak output and +/- 5% allowable tolerance.

-- You will design your power supply using a [safety factor](https://en.wikipedia.org/wiki/Factor_of_safety) of 1.5.
+-

 ### Submission Requirements